apple/swift-http-structured-headers/README.md

 6. Binary data. `CodableStructuredHeaders` models this as Foundation's `Data` type.

 For any Structured Header Field Item, the item may either be represented directly by the appropriate type, or by a Swift struct with two properties: `item` and `parameters`.
 This latter mode is how parameters on a given item may be captured.

+The top-level structured header field must identify what kind of header field it corresponds to: `.item`, `.list`, or `.dictionary`.
+This is inherent in the type of the field and will be specified in the relevant field specification.

 ## Lower Levels